Empowering Black & Asian, communities to be healthy, happy and confident swimmers, saving lives.

 In 2019 I decided to combine my love of teaching with my passion of swimming and became a Swim England Tutor, where I now deliver Swim Teacher courses.
 It has been a steep learning curve, I have learnt so much, but I loved working with adults and inspiring them to be the next generation of teachers.
 Being a dyslexic learner and having to adapt to working online through the pandemic has not been easy, but I just love being involved in the Aquatics world.

-I have known that I have wanted to set up something like Afro Aquatics for some time to address the negativity around swimming associated with the black community.
-So here we are, I have got a group of committee members who also believe in our vision in getting more black people swimming regularly.
+I had wanted to set up Afro Aquatics for some time to address the negativity around swimming associated with the black community.
+So here we are, I have got a group of committed directors who also believe in our vision in getting more black people swimming regularly and working in aquatics.

-Afro Aquatics needs supporters like you to share our story, support our vision and help to get members to join our adult's weekly Swim Tuition and swim regularly.
+Afro Aquatics needs supporters like you to share our story, support our vision and help to get members to join our adult's weekly Swim Tuition, 1-1 classes and swim regularly.

 Afro Aquatics speaks to The Voice